-Pervasive Nation is supported by Science Foundation Ireland after CONNECT won a Research Infrastructures Award in January 2016.
+Pervasive Nation is supported by Science Foundation Ireland via a Research Infrastructures Award made to CONNECT in January 2016.

 Pervasive Nation is open and extensible allowing our partners to join their own networks securely and leverage features such as scale, resilient back-end management and application enablement platform.
 The network will continue to scale through its extensible architecture.

 The LPWA network has several unique capabilities including the ability to quickly on-board new IoT devices and provide end-to-end IoT experimental data services.